Lawrence Franklin espionage scandal: Accusations denied by AIPAC and Israel

 The spying charges have been denied by Israel as well as AIPAC.
 The Israeli Embassy in Washington called the charges "completely false and outrageous" and AIPAC stated the allegations were "baseless and false."

 On December 1, 2004, FBI agents raided the offices of AIPAC and seized computer equipment and files of Howard Kohr, the Executive Director, Richard Fishman, Managing Director, Renee Rothstein, Communication Director and Raphael Danziger.
 Research Director.
-According to an article published in The Washington Post eight days later, all were suspected of being cut-outs, agents who picked up information from Franklin and passed it on to Israel.
-The FBI did not bring charges against any of them.

 There has been at least one case of Israeli espionage in the United States before the AIPAC scandal.
 Jonathan Pollard, an Israeli spy who worked in the Naval Antiterrorist Alert Center, pleaded guilty to espionage and was sentenced to life in prison in 1987.
 The incident had a significantly detrimental impact on U.S.–Israeli relations.
 Israeli officials have stated that the Israeli government terminated all espionage activities in the United States after the Pollard affair.